spectram/baygaud-PI/README.md

 		--> As for 'baygaud.py', the same options are available. 'baygaud_classify.py' can be run either with no arguments to use the default baygaud parameters, or with a specified baygaud parameter file.

-		--> If you run baygaud_classify.py without arguments, it will print out the usage.
+		--> If you simply run the script without any arguments.
+This will print out the usage.
 		(baygaud) [seheon@sejong00] python3.10 baygaud_classify.py
 		-->
 		___________________________________________________________________________________________